RoyRoden/PerspectiveProjection/README.md

 * Tested with Unity 2021 LTS HDRP, in Editor and Play mode.
 * Intended for projection onto one single screen (might work with multiple ones with some extra work).
 * This solution does not rely on any particular camera tracking method which must be implemented separately.
-* It is NOT intented for production work, is an explorative project and it hasn't been thoroughly tested.
+* It is NOT intended for production work, is an explorative project and it hasn't been thoroughly tested.

 ## Setup
 ### Installation